stenciljs/core/test/docs-readme/custom-readme-output-overwrite/components/styleurls-component/readme.md

 # styleurls-component

-This file is the original readme that is beside the component.
+This file is in a custom location, set with `.dir` on the `docs-readme` OT and `overwriteExisting` set to `true`.

+The content here above the 'auto-generation' comment _should be overwritten_.

+This is a regression test for the issue reported in stenciljs/core#6248.

 <!-- Auto Generated Below -->